For women who have lymphedema

 Mild lymphedema should be treated by a physical therapist or other health care professional who has had special training.

-Although most insurance companies will pay for lymphedema treatment, some do not cover the cost of compression garments and dressings.
-Check with your insurance company about coverage for these therapies.
+Although most insurance companies will pay for lymphedema treatment, some don’t cover the cost of compression garments and dressings.
+Check with your health insurance company.

-Seeking and getting treatment early should lead to a shorter course of treatment to control your lymphedema.
+Seeking and getting treatment for lymphedema early should lead to a shorter course of treatment to control it.
 Again, it’s important to notice changes right away and get help as soon as possible.

 Lymphedema can and should be treated right away to keep it from getting worse.